MetOffice/data_science_cop/challenges/2023_cloud_classification/README.md

 test sets.
 These will be used to train image classification algorithms that can be evaluated against the test images using a provided script.

+__Environment__

+The environment file describing the environment used to execute all the code in this subdirectory can be found here:

+/data_science_cop/env/requirements_cloud_class.yml

 This repository contains the following code:

 __src/produce_test_train__